 - (a) The City shall determine the estimated amount of material testing necessary for a CFA based upon the engineering plans submitted to the City for First Review.
 The estimated cost of material testing will be provided by the City to the Developer. - (b) The City will maintain a list of pre-approved material testing laboratories.
 The Developer must contract with material testing laboratories on the City's list.
 Material testing laboratories must provide copies of all test results directly to the City and the Developer.
 If the community facilities being constructed fail a test, the Developer must correct or replace the community facilities until the community facilities pass a retest.
-The Developer must pay the material testing laboratories directly for all material testing and retesting.
-The City will obtain proof from the material testing laboratories that the material testing laboratories have been paid in full by the Developer before the City will accept the Community Facilities that were tested. - (c) The Developer shall pay the City's administrative material testing service fee set forth in section 2-321 of the City Code for each material test required for Community Facilities constructed pursuant to a CFA to reimburse the City for the City's cost incurred for material testing.
+The Developer must pay the material testing laboratories are results are provide to the City will obtain proof.

+testing laboratories directly for all material testing and retesting.
+The City will obtain proof from the material testing laboratories that the material testing laboratories have been paid in full by the Developer before the City will accept the Community Facilities that were tested.

+(c) The Developer shall pay the City's administrative material testing service fee set forth in section 2-321 of the City Code for each material test required for Community Facilities constructed pursuant to a CFA to reimburse the City for the City's cost incurred for material testing.